Deepin remains one of the most beautiful Linux distributions out there.

 Like every other major release, deepin 23 adds some refreshing wallpapers and new default wallpaper.

 The backup and restore utility will now be offered as a separate desktop app.

 You can also choose to backup data to an external device now.

 Download Deepin 23 Preview

 Note that Deepin 23 stable is not yet available.
-So, if you want to experiment on your test system, and experience what’s in store for you, try the preview version.
+So, if you want to experiment on your test system, and experience what’s in store for you, the alpha version is available.

-You can find the download links to the ISO file in the official announcement post.
+You can find the download links to the ISO file on the official download page.